amitmse/in_Python_/Others/README.md

 		- We are 95% confident that the true percentage of people in the population who support the candidate is between 51% and 59%

 - P-value:

+	- The p-value approach directly compares the calculated probability to the significance level (alpha) to determine if the null hypothesis should be rejected.
 	- P-value represents the probability that observed results would occur if the null hypothesis were true.
 The null hypothesis typically assumes there's no effect or no difference between groups.
 	- Probability of observing test results at least as extreme as the results observed, assuming the null hypothesis is correct.
  	- It helps determine the strength of the evidence against the null hypothesis.